aztekmq/java-review/PRODUCT_SPEC.md

 # Project Spec – java-review

 > SINGLE SOURCE OF TRUTH for what this repo is, does, and must never break.
-> **CONTEXT:** This repository is designed to be the definitive hands-on lab environment for learning advanced JVM tuning and diagnostics, specifically leveraging commercial-grade features similar to those found in YourKit Java Profiler (e.g., deep memory leak detection, detailed thread contention analysis, and low-overhead profiling).
+> **CONTEXT:** This repository is designed to be the definitive hands-on lab environment for learning advanced JVM tuning and diagnostics, specifically leveraging commercial-grade features similar to those found in JvmHealthAnalyzer Java Profiler (e.g., deep memory leak detection, detailed thread contention analysis, and low-overhead profiling).

 ---